 - Deducted from the total project or program allowable cost to determine the net allowable costs on which the federal share of costs is based.

-If the awarding agency does not specify how program income is to be used, the first bullet above applies to all projects or programs.
+If the awarding agency does not specify how program income is to be used, the first bullet above applies to all projects and programs.
 Federal awards require prior approval from the awarding agency.

 UTSA must account for program income using the same rules that apply to federal grant funds.
 GCFS must be informed whenever it is determined that program income will be generated.
-In coordination with GCFS, Financial Affairs will determine the appropriate method of accounting for the income and establish Project IDs/Cost Centers to record the income.
+In coordination with GCFS, Financial Affairs will determine the appropriate method of accounting for the income.
+GCFS will establish a Project ID to record the income.

 GCFS includes program income in financial reports as required by the awarding agencies.